Syngenta looks to China's farmers for growth ahead of mega-IPO

-WEI COUNTY, China, July 5 (Reuters) - Agrichemicals giant Syngenta Group is rapidly expanding its rollout of farm services in China ahead of a huge stock market listing, as it seeks to meet surging demand from farmers crucial to Beijing's increasing focus on food security.
+WEI COUNTY, China (Reuters) - Agrichemicals giant Syngenta Group is rapidly expanding its rollout of farm services in China ahead of a huge stock market listing, as it seeks to meet surging demand from farmers crucial to Beijing’s increasing focus on food security.

 The world’s biggest crop-protection maker and No. 3 seed supplier says it is boosting grain yields and raising farmers’ incomes just as the pandemic fuels government worries about food supplies and pushes up the cost of key farm materials.